Join yoga teacher Ellie McGrath on this 7 day SLOW TREK

 Survey RFDS Medical Chest, First Aid and emergency communications equipment

 (A detailed Trek Information Guide is sent to you when you book)

 What's not included

-Pre and post airfares and accommodation.
-We can organise this for you
+Pre and post survey airfares and accommodation.
+You are responsible for arranging your travel to/from Birdsville and any accommodation.
+We can help organise this for you

 What else is required?

 Travel Insurance.
 You have the option to arrange your own travel insurance, or you can contact us for a quote.

 Where are we trekking?

 In the shaded area of the map in the Simpson Desert, Queensland.
 The Simpson is the world's largest parallel sand ridge desert